tgstation/tgstation/code/modules/atmospherics/Atmospherics.md

 This is a rather large subject, we will need to cover gas flow, turf sleeping, superconduction, and much more.
 Strap in and enjoy the ride!

+### A Word On `Share()`

+The key logic of FEA, the core sharing system we use is that neighboring cells should average out their contents.
+So taken on a line, you'd have two sharing partners, the cells to your left and right

+There's an equation for this averaging which we do not use, because it means each pair of turfs needs to talk to each other twice.
+This relies on gasmixtures not changing between talks, which isn't possible because of how we yield.
+It also just adds a lot of proc overhead.

+So instead of a complex form of averaging, we portion up tiles.
+So if you have two neighbors and you have something they don't, you can give them access to a third.
+Have to keep one for ourselves mind, because otherwise we'll run out of gas.

+The math for this looks like `(totaldeltagas)/(neighborcount + 1)`
+You'll notice part of this equation, `1/(neighborcount+1)`, shows up in `process_cell()`

+Back in the FEA days `neighborcount` was hardcoded to 4.
+This means that turf A -> turf B is the same as turf B -> turf A, because they're each portioning up the gas in the same way.

+However, we can't hardcode our neighbor count, not really, makes tiles next to walls behave strangely.
+Plus, multiz exists.

+The fix for this is to use our neighbor count when moving gas from our tile to someone elses, and use the sharer's neighbor count when taking from it.

+This makes sense intuitively if you think of it like portioning up a tile.

+I'll repeat for the folks in the back. tile to tile sharing needs to be communitive.
+Otherwise we may end up trying to take more gas then we're owed from a tile's archived gas list.

+This is why space tiles do their sucking after all other tiles are finished by the by, if they didn't we'd have negative moles flying around.

 ### Active Turfs
 ![](https://raw.githubusercontent.com/tgstation/documentation-assets/main/atmos/FlowVisuals.png)